wilsonmar/WebSockets/JMeter.md

 Add directory to jar or classpath

+## <a name="Workbench"> Workbench</a>
-WorkBench is a temporary space to store work elements.
+WorkBench is a temporary space to store a test plan's elements, such as those recorded.

+1) Get Firefox to use the JMeter proxy

+2) Configure Internet Options to define Manual proxy configuration to localhost port 8080.

+3) Right-click on Workbench to Add | Non-test Elements | HTTP(S) Test Script Recorder.

+Recording Controller.

 ## <a name="TestPlan"> Test Plan Elements</a>